captainzero93/sd-webui-bubble-prompter/README.md

 # BETA - Bubble Prompter Extension for Stable Diffusion WebUI

-This extension adds simple Bubble Prompter ( by pols on HF ) functionality to the AUTOMATIC1111 Stable Diffusion web UI.
+This extension adds (v.) simple Bubble Prompter ( by pols on HF ) functionality to the AUTOMATIC1111 Stable Diffusion web UI.

 ## Features